Stock options, performance-based incentives: How UAE firms retain best talent

+The Ministry of Human Resources and Emiratisation said efforts are 'currently under way to employ more than 1,600 citizens enrolled in the programme'

-Some UAE companies are offering long-term incentives (LTIs) such as stock options and performance-based long-term incentives to their employees amid growing competition among firms to retain the best talent.
+Some companies in the UAE are offering long-term incentives (LTIs) such as stock options and performance-based long-term incentives to employees amid growing competition among firms to retain the best talent.

-Recruitment industry executives say some employers are also providing customised packages such as personalised wellness programmes, flexible retirement and education allowances.
+Recruitment industry executives said some employers are also providing customised packages such as personalised wellness programmes, flexible retirement, and education allowances.

-Importantly, recruiters say that these LTIs are no longer restricted to the C-suite level executives and companies are broadening these incentives to other managerial staff as well.
+Recruiters also highlighted that these LTIs are no longer restricted to the C-suite level executives, with companies broadening these incentives to other managerial staff as well.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.